avocado-framework/avocado/man/avocado.rst

                             Limit the attached job log to given number of characters (k/m/g suffix allowed)

-    loader options:
-      --loaders LOADER_NAME_OR_TEST_TYPE [LOADER_NAME_OR_TEST_TYPE ...]
-                            Overrides the priority of the test loaders.
-You can specify either @loader_name or TEST_TYPE.
-By default it tries all available loaders according to priority set in settings->plugins.loaders.

     filtering parameters:
       -t TAGS, --filter-by-tags TAGS
                             Filter tests based on tags